Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 Float therapy works well as a standalone practice and even better as part of a broader approach to pain management.
 It pairs well with — and does not conflict with — medical care.

-• Physical therapy: Floating can be a valuable complement to PT — the muscle relaxation and nervous system quieting effects can make PT exercises more effective when done in proximity to a float session.
+• Physical therapy: Floating can complement PT — the muscle relaxation and nervous system quieting effects can make PT exercises more effective when done in proximity to a float session.
 Some members float the day before or after PT appointments.

-• CBT for pain (pain psychology): Cognitive behavioral therapy for chronic pain works partly by addressing the central sensitization and emotional amplification component.
+• CBT for pain (pain psychology): Cognitive behavioral therapy for chronic pain works partly by addressing central sensitization and emotional amplification.
 Float therapy addresses the same component physiologically.
 The two approaches are complementary.

 • Medications: Float therapy doesn't interact with pain medications and can be used alongside any prescribed treatment.
 Some members find that regular floating reduces their reliance on PRN (as-needed) medications over time — though any changes to medication should be discussed with your prescribing provider.

-• Fire & Ice contrast therapy — alternating between 195°F sauna heat and 45°F cold plunge reduces inflammatory markers through the vascular pump effect.
+• Fire & Ice contrast therapy — alternating between 195°F sauna heat and 45°F cold plunge through alternating vasoconstriction and vasodilation.
 Many members with arthritis and fibromyalgia find contrast therapy complements their float practice.
-Read the full contrast therapy guide →

 • Cold plunge — for inflammatory conditions, cold water immersion at 45°F produces vasoconstriction and reduces circulating inflammatory markers.
 The cold plunge specifically targets the joint inflammation that floating doesn't.